Hotels in Burlington, Vermont

 Which hotels in Burlington, Vermont have suites or extra space?

-Which hotels in Burlington, Vermont have an in-room kitchen or kitchenette?
+Which hotels in Burlington, Vermont have a full in-room kitchen?

 Ready to book in Burlington?